Introducing the AUTOSPORT Grand Prix Predictor

 If you enter less than 10 drivers in your prediction for any grand prix, you will not score any points for the missing positions.

 If you fail to select a driver for pole position, fastest lap or most positions gained you will not be eligible to score.
 You will however be eligible to score for your top 10 predictions.

 Once you have made a prediction, this will automatically become your prediction set for the full season, unless you change your predictions between grands prix.

 Once you have registered your user profile, we will help you keep on top of your predictions by sending a helpful email reminder leading up to the deadline for each race.
 You can enable or disable these notifications via the My Account page.

-A 8" Samsung Galaxy Tab 3 will also be awarded to the player who tops every grand prix during the official 2013 Formula 1 season.
+A Sony Playstation console (model specified by promoter) will also be awarded to the player who tops certain grand prix during the official 2015 Formula 1 season.
 Terms and conditions will apply.

 Points will be awarded as follows: